elunna/nerfhack-changelog/README.md

 Attempting to tame a berserking creature will only bring it out of berserk mode, leaving it still hostile - it will not pacify or domesticate the monster.
 Monsters capable of berserking include all dwarves, orcs, mumakil, giants, ogres, and several others.

+### Traitorous monsters
+* Ported from SLASH'EM
+* Similar to SLASH'EM, many monster in NerfHack are traitorous and are capable of spontaneously turning against the player when tame.
+  * Only intelligent monsters are capable of betrayal, mindless monsters will never betray.
+  * Spell beings exist for a singular purpose, they will never betray you

+* However, betrayals are much more likely to occur in NerfHack than in SLASH'EM:
+  * In SLASHEM: betrayal checks occur with a 1 in 850 chance during each of that pet's moves
+  * In NerfHack betrayal checks occur with a 1 in 250 chance during each of that pet's moves, in Gehennom it drops to 1 in 50 chance.
+  * In SLASHEM: there is a further 1 in 3 roll that must be passed inside the betrayal check, in NerfHack this is bypassed (otherwise the chance of a betrayal is reduced to 1 in 850*3, or 2550 each turn).
+  * In SLASHEM, the betrayal check fails if the pet is further than 3 squares away, in NerfHack the potential traitors proximity doesn't matter.
+  * In NerfHack, a lot more variables go into the the betrayal check.
+The monster observes the hero's ailments and HP and pounces if they seem weak.
+  * Tame pets that are capable of berserking also have the chance to betray if they might berserk.
+If they fail the betray check though, they are prevented from berserking.
+  * When you kill peaceful monsters in view of traitors, tame ones have a chance to betray.
+  * There is a new monster spell "betrayal" that will encourage a pet to betray, even if it isn't normally traitorous.

+Kinds of monsters that betray: All monsters that were traitorous in SLASH'EM can betray in NerfHack
+* migos
+* gargoyles, gremlins
+* mind flayers, deep ones
+* most imps
+* all kobolds
+* all orcs
+* all gnolls
+* forest centaur, mountain centaurs
+* all chaotic dragons
+* invisible stalkers
+* minotaurs
+* all lich class (L) monsters
+* all ogres
+* * assassin bugs, shadow wolves displacer beasts, blight sprites, byakhee, nightgaunts, shoggoths
+* degenerators, disenchanters
+* all trolls
+* gorgon hulks
+* all vampires
+* Nazgul
+* ghoul mages, gugs, ghoul queens
+* most demons

 ### Monster elemental vulnerabilities
 Ported from EvilHack: Monsters can be vulnerable to fire, cold, acid, and shock damage.